 Some of my patients also use mobile phone apps to help them pinpoint this day, but this does not work for all (even if you have very regular menses).

-One thing to note is that clomiphene may not work for everyone, especially if you have a condition known as polycystic ovary disease (PCO for short).
+One thing to note is that clomiphene may not work for everyone, especially if you have a condition known as polycystic ovary disease (PCOS for short).

-In such cases, we may discuss the use of additional oral medication like metformin, or even injections to help with egg growth.
+In such cases, we may discuss the use of additional oral medication such as metformin, or even injections to help with egg growth.

 These are more specialized forms of fertility enhancing treatment, and you will need to discuss the details with your gynaecologist.